Who can submit it?

 - Be sure to represent key stakeholders in any resources you share and consider partnering with co-facilitators from key stakeholder groups.

 - Think about how to structure activities and conversations to help people feel comfortable and safe speaking honestly with each other.
 Provide guidelines for discussion, or establish them with your audience through a quick brainstorming activity, to remind people of how to treat each other with kindness, curiosity, and affirmations.

 - Rehearse what you might say if someone in your session needs help to participate more fully or to hold space for others to speak.

-- Account for your own biases and design against them to make sure you invite as many different people to participate in your session as possible, not just those you imagine to be the “right people” for your audience.
+- Account for your own biases and design against them to ensure you invite as many different people to participate in your session as possible, not just those you imagine to be the “right people” for your audience.
 Imagine having 5, 15, or even more than 25 people in your session: how would you help them all feel included?
-Imagine an 8-year-old attending alongside an 80-year-old; a novice next to an expert; this will help you ensure that your session is inclusive for everyone.
+Imagine an 8-year-old attending alongside an 80-year-old, a novice next to an expert; this will help ensure that your session is inclusive for everyone.

 4. Know what you want and set goals

 Decide what you want to get from your session as part of your design process.
 You probably already have a good idea of the content and experiences you want to share with audience members.
 You might already know what you want them to get out of your session.
 You can check by asking yourself questions like these:

 - What can you learn alongside them?